 Once you’ve created your WordPress or Wix account, you can attract clients to your website by providing them with relevant content.
 Pages that contain information on your team, services, price list, and where to find you, go without saying.
 It’s how you integrate keywords into these pages and subsequent pages that will make the difference.

 Each web page should answer a client question.
 You keyword should be what they type in when looking for the answer.
 But how do you know what this may be?
 Try typing into Google what you specialise in and look carefully at the dropdown list.
 This is a goldmine of queries that other people have searched.

-Ensure Your Salon Website Is Easy To Read
+Ensure Your Salon or Spa Website Is Easy To Read

 When creating each page, try to use headings, sub-headings and paragraphs to make the information easy to read.
 Using your keywords in main headings, initial paragraphs, and in image alt tags will help rankings.
 Tip: Google likes long-form content, so try to aim for around 300-500 words per page as a minimum.

 Equally, content which visitors can interact with will help keep them on your site for longer.
 This helps to lower your bounce-rate, in turn proving to Google that your content is of use.

 Improve Your Website Authority with Links

 With the above in mind, let’s talk about links.
 There are a variety of different types you can use to improve your salon website’s authority.
 However, we want to talk about two in particular: Internal Links and Back Links.